-You will be required to view a few videos that are relevant to some of the topics that we will be covering.
+You will be required to view one video for Test 2 and for Test 3 (they are relevant to some of the topics that we will be covering).
 Links to these 25-min long videos are posted on Moodle.
 One or two multiple-choice questions from a given video will be asked on a test, and the questions will be quite general in nature.
 If you have trouble accessing the videos try to simply "google" the title.

 Video # Title Test

-14 The Mind Hidden and Divided Test 1

 19 The Power of the Situation Test 2

 16 Testing and Intelligence Test 3

-23 Health, Mind and Behaviour Test 4